Get insider access

 3. Best Budget Audio-Technica Headphones

 The Audio-Technica ATH-M20x are the best budget Audio-Technica headphones that we've tested.
 Again, these cheaper headphones come with some downsides compared to pricier models.
-They're less comfortable than the Audio-Technica ATH-M40x and have a less neutral sound profile.
+They're less comfortable with thinner padding than the Audio-Technica ATH-M40x and have a less neutral sound profile.
 Still, overall, they have a well-balanced, versatile sound.
 There's a bit of overemphasis in the mid-bass that adds body to your audio, and the very flat mid-range response means vocals and lead instruments sound present and clear.
 However, their treble is recessed, so instruments and lead vocals are veiled, while sibilants like S and T seem dull.

 They're decently comfortable and don't clamp onto your head too hard, so you can listen to music for hours without experiencing much fatigue.
 They come with a 1/8" to 1/4" adapter, meaning you can plug them into an amp or mixer right out of the box.
 Like the previous picks, they leak quite a bit of audio and don't block out much noise, making them less suitable for casual use when you're out and about.
 However, if you're looking for budget-friendly Audio-Technica headphones for music, they're worth considering.